Alpes-de-Haute-Provence: Visitors Guide

 Markets

-Regardless of where you are based in the region, a local market is not far away.
+Regardless of where you are based in the region, a local market is nearby.
 Almost every city, town, and village has a market day; more prominently, larger locations may have two weekly markets.
 Temptation at a market is everywhere, in the piles of produce, just-picked fruit, fresh goat cheese, and buckets of olives.

 Moustiers-Sainte-Marie

 In a country blessed with many picturesque vistas, there is only one place in France with a dedicated star hanging overhead – Moustiers-Sainte-Marie.
-Flanked by towering cliffs, Moustiers-Sainte-Marie resembles a Provencal nativity scene protected by a 150kg gold star suspended between the bluffs.
+Flanked by towering cliffs, Moustiers-Sainte-Marie resembles a Provençal nativity scene protected by a 150kg gold star suspended between the bluffs.
 In 1981, Moustiers-Sainte-Marie joined the ranks of the beaux villages, attracting visitors year-round.
-Moustiers-Sainte-Marie is a hamlet with roughly 700 residents, but that number swells in the high season with visitors.
+Moustiers-Sainte-Marie is a hamlet with approximately 700 residents, but this number swells during the high season with visitors.

 Many visit the town’s exceptional ceramic artisans.
 Walk around the village centre, visiting the workshops where artists create traditional earthenware – faïence – high-quality porcelain with opaque glaze.
 Do make a point of walking up the stairs (many of them) to the hillside chapel Notre-Dame de Beauvoir, classified as a historic monument in 1921.